FRIDAY, MAY 22, 2026VOL. XXVI · NO. 17

 Ultra already means something in Apple's world.
 It means the thing you buy when the other thing wasn't enough.
 The M-series chip that makes professionals feel seen.
 The watch for people who run ultras and apparently need Apple to acknowledge that.
 It's a word Apple has been quietly loading with meaning for a few years now, and dropping it on a foldable is the clearest signal yet that this isn't an experiment — it's a statement.

 What's interesting is who follows.
 Chinese manufacturers are reportedly watching the Ultra naming and considering adopting it for their own foldables, just at a friendlier price.
 That's not flattery.
 That's the market confirming Apple's framing works even before the product ships.
+When competitors start borrowing your vocabulary, you've already won the category argument.

 The foldable form factor has been available for years.
 Samsung has done it.
 Motorola has done it.
 Google tried.
 None of them made the category feel inevitable — they made it feel optional.
 Apple naming their entry Ultra is a bet that the right word, attached to the right object, at the right moment, makes optional feel foolish.